Marriott World Trade Center: Collapse of the Twin Towers

 The collapse of the North Tower at 10:28 destroyed the rest of the hotel, aside from a small section surrounding the southern stairwell.
 This section would have collapsed if not for the reinforcements made after the 1993 bombing.
 There were 14 survivors trapped in this section, on the 2nd floor; this included 13 firemen from Company 74 and hotel guest Frank Razzano, who had evacuated from his 19th-floor room.
 The group found a hole in the building, and threaded either a rug or drape through it, then climbed down onto a pile of debris.
 Keller and the three firefighters who went to rescue Michael Brennan died from the second collapse.
-Six men from the Brooklyn Heights Ladder 118 fire company (including Scott Davidson, father of comedian and actor Pete Davidson) died from the collapse, after saving around 900 people.
+Six men from the Brooklyn Heights Ladder 118 fire company (including Scott Davidson, father of comedian and actor Pete Davidson) died from the collapse, after saving around 900 guests.
 All the firemen still in the lobby escaped, and Richard Fetter survived.